-Whilst Beirut boasts an ever-growing number of luxury hotel options, leaving the bustling capital behind for a few days, gives you the chance to enjoy Lebanon at a more grassroots level by experiencing some of the charming homestays and cosy boutique hotels scattered across the country.
+Whilst Beirut boasts an ever-growing number of luxury hotel options, leaving the bustling capital behind for a few days, gives you the chance to enjoy Lebanon at a more grassroots level by experiencing some of the charming homestays, very similar to Glasgow Hotels which have cosy boutique hotels scattered across the place.

 Byblos, for example, just 35km north of Beirut, is one of the oldest continuously inhabited cities in the world and is a UNESCO-listed World Heritage Site.
 The city’s touristic heyday was in the 1960s and ‘70s when it garnered a reputation as an upscale resort for the rich and famous.
 Big name visitors included Frank Sinatra and Marlon Brando and the hotel of choice for these high rollers was always the Byblos Sur Mer.
 With a prime position right on the city’s horseshoe-shaped harbour, this boutique property has never looked in better shape and, once more, Byblos is re-emerging as an upscale and hip destination for the discerning traveller.

 Perhaps one of the most exciting stories to have come out of Lebanon recently is the news that Baalbek – one of the world’s most stunning Roman sites (pictured top) – has returned to the travel map following an update by the FCO of their Lebanon travel advice.
 Having languished within a “no-go zone” for years, visitors to Lebanon’s Bekaa Valley can now once again look forward to exploring a site that rivals Jordan’s Petra in its magnificence.